 Cyclists, rollers, walkers, hikers, & SunRunner riders when visiting our Historic African American THE Deuces Live main street district on THE Deuces Trail (our biking overlay brand for the 22nd Street South Corridor) will now BE CONNECTED to our urban resources: the St. Pete Pier with our waterfront parks, our museums, galleries, vast collection of arts, culinary, entertainment, & shopping venues WITH our very valuable Southern tropical ecological resources of Del Homes Park overlooking the 390-acre Lake Maggiore surrounded in part by the Boyd Hill Nature Preserve.
 Finally with the Terry Tomalin Campground.

-While assisting in restoring Environmental, Social Justice, and Health Equity in the City’s Southside’s challenged neighborhoods, our focus with corporate support will also support Youth Opportunity Creation in linking healthy biking physical activities from our City schools with the varied supplemental educational enhancement opportunities of our art related & internationally renowned museums, ecological/environmental venues, and the Innovation District.
+While assisting in restoring Environmental, Social Justice, and Health Equity in the City’s Southside’s historically excluded excluded neighborhoods, our focus with corporate support will also support Youth Opportunity Creation in linking healthy biking physical activities from our City schools with the varied supplemental educational enhancement opportunities of our art related & internationally renowned museums, ecological/environmental venues, and the Innovation District.
 Concurrently, we wish to use these activities to reinforce bike safety while enhancing the Florida Safe Routes to School program, and City’s Healthy St. Pete initiative.

 Finally, all City residents will now experience more cost sensitive connection & mobility with their important destinations for employment, healthcare, education, social services, dinning-entertainment-shopping, and places of worship.
 Southside families will especially benefit when improved employment opportunities for their first-time youthful workers are now geographically expanded to the Downtown-Gulf Beaches areas reached inexpensively via their bicycles aboard the SunRunner.